varshithauppula96/Get-Healthy/README.md

 · Can track calorie intake by logging in daily diet

-· Can track excercise and fitness activities
+· Can see various food Recipes

-· Can watch workout and diet related videos

 · Can post their success stories

-· Can view other user's success stories and comment
+· Can view other user's success stories and Trainer stories

-### Fitness trainers and dieticians:
+### Fitness trainers :

-· Can view activity, calorie intake and profile of their respective trainees
+· Can view activity, profile of their respective trainees

-· Can post their success stories with customers
+· Can post their story

+· Can feedback to assigned Trainees

 ## Overall Strategy